UCLALibrary/LBS/README.md

 ```
 ---
 **Run manually to generate reports at the command line using Docker**

 - Configure QDB to run in a Docker environment as described above
-- Use ```docker-compose up``` to start the container
+- Use `docker-compose up` to start the container
-- open another terminal in which to run the script
+- open another terminal in which to run the script (or run via `docker-compose up -d`)
--
+- run the VPN if you are outside of the UCLA ip space
+- run the script with different flags to test
+- use the --email flag to send an email with the attached report(s) to the recipients

 ```
 docker-compose exec django python lbs/manage.py run_qdb_reporter -l docker-compose exec django python lbs/manage.py run_qdb_reporter-y 2017 -m 5 -u 6 -r